 The show really pulls one in, involving us fairly in a situation easily understood but too often trivialized in popular dramas.
 It deals with life & death situations, bad news and tragedy without a trace of easy sentimentality or forced moral lessons.
 McKee’s ‘rebirth’ with a more open philosophy may not change his basic arrogance, but he should feel far less entitled to the perks of his skill, and more grateful for the good people in his life.

-The KL Studio Classics Blu-ray of The Doctor is a fine transfer of a show from the early 1990s, a time frame in which a lot of shows are given mediocre treatment for home video.
+The KL Studio Classics Blu-ray of The Doctor is a fine transfer of a show from the early 1990s, when many movies were given mediocre treatment for home video.
 The beautiful hospital interiors were apparently large sets (!) built by Ken Adam.
 The lighting also stresses the way Jack McKee’s cocoon of privilege is burst by his sickness.
 Instead of relaxing with the toys, stereo and video game machine in his playroom back home, he must sit and stew in depressing hospital waiting rooms.
 Quite a lot of music is heard in the picture, mostly pop songs that Jack uses to tell himself he’s living the good life.
 The mono soundtrack is strong.

 Ms. Raines has a firm handle on the various levels of film communication — she can speak about metaphors yet keep everything on the human level.
 It’s a good listen.
 Helping with the commentary is filmmaker Heather Buckley.

 The disc does not come with subtitles, which was probably because that was the format of the master provided by Touchstone.
 This is a raw deal for many older viewers likely to be facing health issues described in the movie — does Kino think that average 20 year-olds will be interested in a show with this content?